Cisco APIC Cluster Management

 For Warm Standby APIC to restore the fabric from disastrous events, it is recommended to have one Warm Standby APIC node at a minimum on each failure domain which may be a pod or a geographical site.

-Guidelines and Limitations for Warm Standby Cisco APICs
+Guidelines for using Warm Standby Cisco APICs

 • A Warm Standby APIC is supported for both types of APIC connectivity – directly attached and remotely attached via a L3 network.

-• Disaster recovery with Warm Standby APIC to rebuild the entire cluster is allowed only when there is data loss in the cluster, in other words only when 3 or more active APIC nodes are lost and as a result all three replicas of some shard are lost forever.
+• Disaster recovery with Warm Standby APIC to rebuild the entire cluster is allowed only when there is data loss in the cluster, in other words only when three or more active APIC nodes are lost and as a result all three replicas of some shard are lost forever.

 • When three or more active APICs are lost temporarily because of a network issue in the Inter-Pod Network (IPN), you should not promote the Warm Standby APIC node to APIC 1 as you must initialize all other APICs and rebuild the cluster even when the APIC nodes are healthy in each pod.